kirubarajan/blog/src/pages/decoding/index.md

 One approach that mitigates this problem is **Beam Search**, which is another *greedy* algorithm that approximates the search process by maintaining multiple possible candidates for a path (which each represent a sentence).

 ## Random Sampling
 The last way that we can generate text is to let uncertainy do it's thing and **randomly sample** directly from the distribution of $P(w ~|~ c)$.
-In expectation, this should mean that we produce likely sequences, and that we should have some trials that produce a very high-probability sequence.
-For machine learning in general, relying on expectation tends to do us well!
+This might also feels like a naive way to do text generation, but in reality this allows for a good middle-ground between creativity and greediness.
+In expectation, the strategy tends to produce statistically likely sequences.
+For machine learning in general, relying on expectation tends to do well for us!

-## Distribution Changes
+## Distributional Changes
+One issue with Random Sampling (and decoding strategies in general) is the lack of control we have over how the signal is used to select candidate words.
+Fear not, because we have ways of fine-tuning the way our model uses the token probabilities to generate text.
+One main way is to impose additional behaviour on decoding strategies by **altering the output distribution** of $P(w ~|~ c)$.

 ### Temperature